 Impairment of the deferred sales commission asset is evaluated quarterly, or when a significant decrease in the estimated fair value of deferred sales commissions occurs, by comparing the undiscounted future cash flows estimated by management to be realized from this asset to its recorded amount.
 If the estimated undiscounted future cash flows are less than the recorded amount and if management estimates that the recorded amount is not fully recoverable, an impairment loss is recognized for the difference between the recorded amount and the estimated fair value of the asset.
 Cash flows consist of ongoing distribution fees and CDSC.
 Distribution fees are calculated as a percentage of average assets under management related to Back-End Load Shares.
 CDSC is based on the values of Back-End Load Shares redeemed and the point at which redeemed during the applicable minimum holding period under the System.
 Average assets under management related to Back-End Load Shares and the value of Back-End Load Shares redeemed increase or decrease based on market appreciation or depreciation and the sale and redemption of Back-End Load Shares.
-Management believes AFD will recover fully the amounts paid to financial intermediaries from distribution fees it expects to receive from Alliance Mutual Funds in respect of assets under management related to Back-End Load Shares and the CDSC it expects to receive from Alliance Mutual Funds hareholders on the date of redemption of their Back-End Load Shares.
+Management believes AFD will recover fully the amounts paid to financial intermediaries from distribution fees it expects to receive from Alliance Mutual Funds in respect of assets under management related to Back-End Load Shares and the CDSC it expects to receive from Alliance Mutual Funds in respect of assets under management related to Back-End Load Shares and the CDSC it expects to receive from Alliance Mutual Funds shareholders on the date of redemption of their Back-End Load Shares.
 However, continuing declines in financial markets from June 30, 2002 levels or continuing unfavorable Back-End Load Share redemption levels compared to historical average levels, or both, may result in impairment of the deferred sales commission asset in the future.
-Due to the uncertainty surrounding the extent and timing of the receipt by AFD of future cash flows required to recover the deferred sales commission asset, management is unable to predict the timing of any impairment that may occur, but should an impairment occur in the fut
+Due to the uncertainty surrounding the extent and timing of the receipt by AFD of future cash flows required to recover the deferred sales com